payw-org/npoem/README.md

 }
 ```

-In this way, we can create a unique stylesheet scopes without using **module** feature of Next.js which append a randomly unique string to each class name.
+In this way, we can create a unique stylesheet scope without using **module** feature of Next.js which append a randomly unique string to each class name.